dianalomelin/data_science/project_pcabs.md

 ### 2. Experiment
 I used the test data set of 10000 observations for this experiment, split 80/20 for training/testing.
 Combining dimensionality reduction and regularization methods, we deploy simpler models that achieve sparsity and shrinkage.
 For the first method, I used B-splines with 10 knots to reduce dimensionality and then applied LASSO regularization.
+Each observation is assigned one of the following labels:
+- 0 T-shirt/top
+- 1 Trouser
+- 2 Pullover
+- 3 Dress
+- 4 Coat
+- 5 Sandal
+- 6 Shirt
+- 7 Sneaker
+- 8 Bag
+- 9 Ankle boot